 A spheromak retains its size and shape due to its own electric and magnetic fields.
 The spheromak wall position is stable because at every point on the spheromak wall there is field energy density balance (and hence force balance) between the internal and external fields.
 The net charge and the charge motion along the closed charge motion path cause the electric, magnetic and inertial forces at the spheromak wall to net to zero.
 Note that inertial forces apply to plasma spheromaks but do not apply to atomic particle spheromaks.

 For a spheromak to be stable the spheromak geometry must correspond to both a spheromak total energy relative minimum and an integer relationship between the lengths of the toroidal and poloidal current path components.
-In a stable charged particle spheromak the charge moves through exaactly 222 poloidal turns while moving through exactly 305 toroidal turns.
+In a stable minimum energy charged particle spheromak the charge moves through exactly 222 poloidal turns while moving through exactly 305 toroidal turns.
 This mathematical relationship is developed on the web page titled: ELECTROMAGNETIC SPHEROMAK.
 This mathematical relationship results in the Planck constant.

 The Planck constant, which is fundamental to quantum mechanics, is not an independent physical constant.
 It is shown on this web site that the Planck constant h is given by: